marisademeglio/docssite/README.md

 ### Environment variables

-`VERSION`: The current version number

-`WRITE_VERSION`: `yes` or `no`, depending on if the site should be written to a version subdirectory.
+`EPUBCHECK_SITE_WRITE_VERSION`: `yes` or `no`, depending on if the site should be written to a version subdirectory.

-`LIVE_HISTORY`: Where to download `/history/*.zip` files from
+`EPUBCHECK_SITE_LIVE_HISTORY`: Where to download `/history/*.zip` files from, e.g. `http://localhost:8181/history`.

+`EPUBCHECK_SITE_ROOT_SUBDIR`: The subdirectory that the site is deployed to, e.g. for `http://localhost:8080/SUBDIR`, the value should be `SUBDIR`.
+We need to store this separately because when we run eleventy to generate the verisoned subdirs, we set its `pathPrefix` setting to `EPUBCHECK_SITE_ROOT_SUBDIR + version`.
+So we need to know the root subdirectory independently of this.

+*Do not* use beginning or ending slashes with any of these properties.

 ### `site.json`

-`rootSubdir`: The path prefix for the site, not considering the version.
-We need to store this separately because when we run eleventy to generate the verisoned subdirs, we set its `pathPrefix` setting to `rootSubdir + version`.
-So we need to know the `rootSubdir` independently of this.

 `docsSubdir`: This is a magic string that will always be meaningful across versions as the home of the documentation section (even if it just redirects to elsewhere).

-*Do not* use beginning or ending slashes with either of these properties.
+*Do not* use beginning or ending slashes with this property.

 ### `versions.json`

 List all versions to date and mark one as current.

-There is an experiment, not currently in use, in `prebuild.js` to add to this file each time the site is built with a new version, but that relies on pushing the file back to the repo (and likely Travis would be in charge of this).
-I don't know how much we want to rely on that - e.g. Travis may not be so great at resolving git conflicts, should they arise.
-Also, it's a bit opaque to do it this way, although it reduces risk of human error in, say, forgetting to update the file.

 ## Marking if a page is not current and listing current and previous versions

-This depends on `versions.js` existing at the root level of the site (so: `$rootSubdir + /versions.js`).
+This depends on `versions.js` existing at the root level of the site (so: `EPUBCHECK_SITE_ROOT_SUBDIR + /versions.js`).

 `versions.js` is generated from a template `versions.njk` and it gets omitted for versioned subdirectory builds.
 This process is managed in `.eleventy.js` via modifying the `.eleventyignore` file.